US intelligence confirms death of Osama bin Laden's son

 US forces also found a video of the wedding of Hamza, who was thought to have been 30, to the daughter of another senior Al-Qaeda official that is believed to have taken place in Iran.

 Hamza bin Laden’s whereabouts have never been pinpointed.
-He was believed to have been under house arrest in Iran but reports suggest he also may have resided in Afghanistan, Pakistan and Syria.
+He was believed to have been under house arrest in Iran.

-The group behind the deadly September 11, 2001 attacks on the United States, Al-Qaeda’s prominence as a radical Islamist group has faded over the past decade in the shadow of the Islamic State group.
+The group behind the deadly September 11, 2001 attacks on the United States.

-But branches and associated jihadist groups in Afghanistan, Yemen, Syria and elsewhere have underscored its continuing potency.